Epistimio/orion/docs/src/user/algorithms.rst

 `DEHB`_, is an integration of a Differential Evolutionary algorithm with Hyperband.
-While :ref:`BOHB-algorithm`, uses Bayesian Optimization to select the hyperparameter to try at the first rung of subsequent brackets, DEHB uses Differential Evolution for both selecting the hyperparameters to try at the first rung of subsequent brackets and to mutate best sets of hyperparameters when promoting trials inside a bracket.
+While BOHB, uses Bayesian Optimization to select the hyperparameter to try at the first rung of subsequent brackets, DEHB uses Differential Evolution for both selecting the hyperparameters to try at the first rung of subsequent brackets and to mutate best sets of hyperparameters when promoting trials inside a bracket.